MostAwesomeDude/brismu/4-bridi.md

 Whew.
 This has been a lot of foundational work, hasn't it?
 But we're almost done with the basics.
 We've got a pretty good understanding of bridi and selbri now, and all that's left is terbri.

+Reactions have been mixed, to say the least, to this approach. la gleki opines that terbri do not work this way.
+However, CLL insists that selbri and bridi and `{bridi}` work this way.
+The main contention is what parts of the bridi are syntactic and which are semantic, since Lojban does support text literals.